uafgeotools/mtuq/docs/user_guide/06/plotting_time_shifts.rst

 Plotting time shifts and amplitude ratios
 =========================================

 Following `Zhao1994 <https://uafgeotools.github.io/mtuq/references.html>`_, moment tensor inversions commonly use time shifts to mitigate velocity model inaccuracy.

-To understand model inaccuracy effects, it can be helpful to plot how these time shifts vary geographically.
+To understand such effects, it can be helpful to plot how these time shifts vary geographically and by component.

 Calculating trace attributes